dhall-lang/dhall-lang/Prelude/README.md

 ... which you can use in several ways:

-* To browse the Prelude package, just visit:
+* To browse the latest release of the Prelude package, you can visit:

   [https://prelude.dhall-lang.org/](https://prelude.dhall-lang.org)